-In Years 7, 8 and 9 you will have learnt how to create and interpret simple graphs, such as bar graphs, column graphs and pie charts.
+In Years 7 and 8 you will have learned how to create and interpret simple graphs, such as bar graphs, column graphs and pie charts.
 In Years 9 and 10 you will be working with more complex graphs.
 You won't necessarily be creating these kinds of graphs yourself, but you will be learning how to interpret them and make sense of the information they provide.
-A range of complex graphs are described below.
+Some of these styles of complex graphs are described below.